She was one of this nation’s amazing leaders, a true treasure.

 Against adversity and some scorn, she became an exceptional leader who created an amazing legacy.

 Patricia Sue Head Summitt, the winningest basketball coach in America died on Tuesday.
 The cause of death was early onset of dementia which forced her to retire from the sport and the job she loved in 2012.
 There is a great sadness because we have lost an exceptional leader, a wonderful role model.

 For 38 years she led the University of Tennessee Lady Vols and built the program into one of the best in the nation.

 When she took the job before the 1974-75 season, women’s basketball was a poor, mistreated stepchild; major college athletic departments treated women’s athletics as more of a nuisance than credible sports.
-She had to raise money — donut sales — to buy uniforms.
+She had to raise money – donut sales – to buy uniforms.
 The university gave little or no money and Pat had to drive the van to away games.
+She even had to insure herself on the van.
+Despite finding the cheapest van insurance any driver over 25 can get, this was just more of her own money she had to put into it.
+But it never phased her.
 In some cases they slept in their opponents gyms because there was no money for hotels.

 During her tenure she won more games – 1,098 – than the legendary John Wooden of UCLA.
 She won eight NCAA Championships, surpassed only by John Wooden and UConn’s Geno Auriemma.

 She won the gold medal as coach of the 1984 Olympic women’s baseball team, and in 2000 she was named the Naismith Basketball Coach of the Century.
 Sporting News placed her number 11 on its list of the 50 Greatest Coaches of All Time in all sports; she was the only woman on the list.